buildsec/frsca/examples/gradle-pipeline/README.md

-# SSF Gradle Tekton Pipeline
+# FRSCA Gradle Tekton Pipeline

 This is a sample Gradle tekton pipeline.